commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/inventories/README.md

 **Preconditions:** The sync expects a list of `InventoryEntryDraft` objects that have their `sku` fields set.
 Also every `InventoryEntryDraft`, that belongs to a `Channel`, in your input list must either:
 - Has the [Reference](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-sdk-base/src/main/java/io/sphere/sdk/models/Reference.java)
 to the `supplyChannel` expanded.
-This means that calling `getObj()` on the reference would not return `null`, but returns the [Channel](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-models/src/main/java/io/sphere/sdk/channels/Channel.java) object, from which the sync can access its `key`.
+This means that calling `getObj()` on the reference should not return `null`, but return the [Channel](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-models/src/main/java/io/sphere/sdk/channels/Channel.java) object, from which the sync can access its `key`.
 Example of sync performed that way can be found [here](https://github.com/commercetools/commercetools-sync-java/blob/master/src/integration-test/java/com/commercetools/sync/inventories/InventorySyncTest.java#L128).
 - If the reference is not expanded, then it is very important to provide the channel `key` in the `id` field of the reference.
 This means calling `getId()` on the channel reference would return it's `key`.
 Example of sync performed that